 iJTM obtains journey time information by detecting smartphones and similar devices.
 As a smartphone passes an iJTM-enabled iMesh router, the router obtains the MAC address of the smartphone and converts it to a unique and anonymous string of data called 'SHAtag'.

 By matching SHAtags obtained at different locations, a journey time between the two locations can be obtained helping Local Authority Traffic Managers to better manage their road networks.
 IDT's iJTM solution does not include the central management system to match detections or present information to the user.
-Instead we send the anoymous detection data, over our secure networks, using open standard message formats, so that Local Authorities can integrate iJTM data with their existing data management platforms.
+Instead we send the anonymous detection data, over our secure networks, using open standard message formats, so that Local Authorities can integrate iJTM data with their existing data management platforms.

 iJTM is available as an add-on to iMesh and iCell hardware.
 This means you can deploy iJTM as part of an existing iMesh network which journey time data being sent in parallel with other serves.
 Alternatively you can deploy iJTM on an iCell router at standalone locations such as in remote, rural areas.

 Figure 1: iJTM schematic